 Pruning Blanket Flower To Help It Bloom

 Pruning can help encourage your blanket flower to bloom.
 It's important to prune at the right time, typically after the plant has finished blooming.
-Pruning during the blooming season or too early can prevent the plant from flowering.
+Pruning during the blooming season or just prior can prevent the plant from flowering.
 When pruning, remove any dead or damaged stems and any faded flower stems at the base of the plant.
 This will help the plant focus its energy on producing flowers instead of vegetative growth.
 It's also important not to prune too heavily, as this can weaken the plant and prevent it from blooming.
 Light pruning once or twice a year should be sufficient to encourage blooming.

 Fertilizing Blanket Flower To Help It Bloom